Original Pdf: pdf

 TL;DR: A self-attention layer can perform convolution and often learns to do so in practice.

 Abstract: Recent trends of incorporating attention mechanisms in vision have led researchers to reconsider the supremacy of convolutional layers as a primary building block.
 Beyond helping CNNs to handle long-range dependencies, Ramachandran et al. (2019) showed that attention can completely replace convolution and achieve state-of-the-art performance on vision tasks.
 This raises the question: do learned attention layers operate similarly to convolutional layers?
 This work provides evidence that attention layers can perform convolution and, indeed, they often learn to do so in practice.
-Specifically, we prove that a multi-head self-attention layer with sufficient number of heads is at least as powerful as any convolutional layer.
-Our numerical experiments then show that the phenomenon also occurs in practice, corroborating our analysis.
+Specifically, we prove that a multi-head self-attention layer with sufficient number of heads is at least as expressive as any convolutional layer.
+Our numerical experiments then show that self-attention layers attend to pixel-grid patterns similarly to CNN layers, corroborating our analysis.
 Our code is publicly available.

 Keywords: self-attention, attention, transformers, convolution, CNN, image, expressivity, capacity